soumitradev/secret-archive/README.md

 I'm trying my best.
 If you really hate it that bad, just create an Issue or Pull Request.

 ## You're collecting my data!
 No. The code is open source.
-It doesn't even accecss the internet.
+It doesn't even access the internet.
 I don't want to see your weird compressed files anyway.

 ## License
 [MIT License](./LICENSE)